yisibell/vue-previewable-image/README.md

 import { Viewer } from 'vue-previewable-image'
 ```

-This is equal to `import Viewer from 'viewerjs'`
+This is equal to `import Viewer from 'viewerjs'`.

+Or, using image viewer as a component, See [ImageViewer](./docs/image-viewer-component.md).

 ## Using via Vue plugin